waizui/waizui.github.io/posts/trace_gaussian/trace_gaussian.md

 3D Gaussian-splatting (3DGS) is a very interesting technology.
 It uses a tile-based rasterizer to rendering millions of Gaussians in real-time.
 I was wondering if I can render Gaussians by a ray tracer.
 Fortunately, the answer is yes, there have been some researchers want to do the same thing as I did.

-Accutally, ray tracing Gaussians not only is interesting but also has some benefits.
+Acutally, ray tracing Gaussians not only is interesting but also has some benefits.
 For example, because of the intrinsic properties of ray tracing, effects like motion blur, depth of field and such can be achieved when rendering Gaussians.
 Moreover, physically based randering become possible, such as environment lighting, rafraction, reflection and etc.